-- NOTE: Constant exposure to high or low temperatures or high humidity may reduce the life of the battery. - Smoke / Heat Alarms will not detect fire if sufficient smoke / heat does not reach the alarm.
+- NOTE: Constant exposure to high or low temperatures or high humidity may reduce the life of the battery. - Smoke / Heat Alarms will not detect fire if sufficient smoke / heat does not reach the Alarm.
 Smoke / heat may be prevented from reaching the Alarm if the fire is too far away, for example, if the fire is on another floor, behind a closed door, in a chimney, in a wall cavity, or if the prevailing air draughts carry the smoke / heat away.
-Installing Smoke / Heat Alarms on both sides of closed doors and installing more than one Smoke / Heat Alarm as recommended in the 'INSTALLER INSTRUCTIONS' section significantly improves the probability of early detection. - The Alarm may not be heard. - A Smoke / Heat Alarm may not wake a person who has taken drugs or alcohol. - Smoke / Heat Alarms may not detect every type of fire to give sufficient early warning. - Optical and Ionisation Smoke Alarms should be fitted for the fastest response to all types of fires. - Smoke / Heat Alarms don't last indefinitely.
+Installing Smoke / Heat Alarms on both sides of closed doors and installing more than one Smoke / Heat Alarm as recommended in the 'INSTALLER INSTRUCTIONS' section significantly improves the probability of early detection. - The alarm may not be heard. - A Smoke / Heat Alarm may not wake a person who has taken drugs or alcohol. - Smoke / Heat Alarms may not detect every type of fire to give sufficient early warning. - Optical Smoke Alarms should be fitted as 1st choice for minimum protection.
+Ionisation Smoke Alarms may be fitted after this. - Smoke / Heat Alarms don't last indefinitely.
 For example if there is a build up of contamination, performance will be impaired.